-In short, nationwide injunctions are vital tools in advancing the cause of equal justice under law in a wide range of litigation.
-The issue of their legality directly impacts the mission and work of amici curiae.
+injunction.
+For the most vulnerable communities represented by amici, including the poor, and historically disenfranchised people of color, nationwide injunctions are often critical for achieving justice.
+Nationwide injunctions are vital tools in advancing the cause of equal justice under law in a wide range of litigation.
+Their legality directly affects the mission and work of amici curiae.